TEAMMATES/teammates/devdocs/troubleshooting-guide.md

     * [Common errors and solutions](#common-errors-and-solutions)
         * [Errors specific to Linux](#errors-specific-to-linux)

-This document can help you to fix the problems encountered while contributing to TEAMMATES.Failing that, you can post in the teammates-contributors to ask for help.Remember to supply as much relevant information as possible when asking for help. e.g. Which operating system are you using.
+This document can help you to fix the problems encountered while contributing to TEAMMATES.Failing that, you can post in the [issue tracker](https://github.com/TEAMMATES/teammates/issues/new) to ask for help.Remember to supply as much relevant information as possible when asking for help. e.g. Which operating system are you using.

 ## Troubleshooting project setup

 ### Setup checklist

 Use this checklist to verify that your project setup is correct.

 1. **Undo any automatic setting changes done by Eclipse**

-    Make sure Eclipse hasn’t modified any settings/files during set up.
+    Make sure Eclipse hasn't modified any settings/files during set up.
 Run git status to ensure the repo is same as the one you cloned from Google Code.
 If there are any changes, do an git reset --hard and restart Eclipse.

-2. **Check the version of the Google plugin for Eclipse** In Eclipse, go to Help → Install new software → What’s already installed
+2. **Check the version of the Google plugin for Eclipse** In Eclipse, go to Help → Install new software → What's already installed

     Ensure that Google Plugin version is 4.3 or 4.4 and TestNG is installed.